Analyzing Crown LNG (CGBS) and The Competition

 |$82.30 million

-Crown LNG’s peers have higher revenue and earnings than Crown LNG.
-Crown LNG is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Crown LNG’s competitors have higher revenue and earnings than Crown LNG.
+Crown LNG is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

 Summary

-Crown LNG peers beat Crown LNG on 7 of the 10 factors compared.
+Crown LNG competitors beat Crown LNG on 7 of the 10 factors compared.

 About Crown LNG